 Check Out the Town of Hailey

 Hailey is where the majority of the working class community lives so you’ll be sure to rub elbows with true year-round locals.
-It has tasty restaurants like CK’s and Zou 75 and a happening nightlife thanks to the reopening of nightclub and restaurant The Mint.
-Check out night skiing at Rotarun on Friday nights for a family-friendly good time!
+It has tasty restaurants like CK’s.
+Check out night skiing at Rotarun on Friday nights for a family-friendly good time or the Sun Valley Suns Hockey games!